pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 ## Add a Water

- - Navigate to a water peak using Shift-Alt Left-Mouse, drag the view to the water blob without a water atom that's close to the ligand.
+  - Navigate to a water peak using Shift-Alt Left-Mouse to drag the view to the water blob.
+  - You can also use the arrow-keys to pan the view

 Let's add a water here